 Live Performances in Schools

-The Symphony Orchestra Guild funds “live” performances by outstanding professional ensembles throughout the school year for area schools and senior centers.
+The Symphony Orchestra Guild funds “live” performances by outstanding professional ensembles throughout the year for area schools.

 Such performances have included: